Kong/docs.konghq.com/app/konnect/org-management/okta-role-mapping.md

 * As a Konnect org admin, you will be able to see those users in Konnect, but you won't be able to edit them from the Konnect side.
 To manage automatically-created users, adjust user permissions through Okta.
-* If your org already has non-admin Konnect users before mapping, they will be mapped to the Okta application.
+* If your org already has non-admin Konnect users before mapping, on their next login they will be mapped to the roles defined by their Okta group membership.

 Any changes to the mapped Okta groups on the Okta side will be reflected in
 {{site.konnect_saas}}.
 For example: